Deals

 8x20 Shipping Container Pool // The Pool Nerd

-Now here's where it gets interesting—modular configurations.
-Ecopool has this patented system where you can connect multiple containers.
-Want a 70-foot lap pool?
+Now here's where things get interesting—modular configurations.
+Ecopool has a patented system where you can connect multiple containers.
+Want a 80-foot lap pool?
 They can do it.
 Want an L-shape with a shallow end for kids and a deep end for diving?
 Done.
 The only limit is your budget and yard space.

 Ecopool Container Pool